m1ddl3w4r3/Gat/README.md

 - Mac OS
 - FreeBSD and derivatives

-## Why ?

-The goal of this project is to get a simple reverse shell, which can work on multiple systems.

-## How ?

-Since it's written in Go, you can cross compile the source for the desired architecture.

 ## Getting started & dependencies

-As this is a Go project, you will need to follow the [official documentation](https://golang.org/doc/install) to set up your Golang environment (with the `$GOPATH` environment variable).\
+Since this is a Go project, you will need to follow the [official documentation](https://golang.org/doc/install) to set up your Golang environment.\
-\
+(with the `$GOPATH` environment variable).

 ```
 git clone https://github.comm1ddl3w4r3/Gat.git
 cd Gat